Beee4life/acf-city-selector/README.md

 <a name="todo"></a>
 ### TODO

+- [ ] Add explanation about how the field validation works
 - [ ] Add select2 to dropdowns (including a search, like with a post object field)
 - [ ] Select which fields to use; all, country + state or country + city or state  city